AI, Jobs, and the Automation Trap: Where Is HCI?: How Can HCI Translate into Real-world AI Deployments?

-\textbf{Developing Scalable Prototypes for Workforce Applications.} HCAI researchers should focus on developing scalable and job-specific AI prototypes that offer clear benefits by augmenting workers' capabilities.
+HCAI researchers should focus on developing scalable and job-specific AI prototypes that offer clear benefits by augmenting workers' capabilities.
 Ideally, these prototypes should be made available as open-source tools to encourage broader adoption and collaboration.
 For example, ExploreGen~\cite{herdel2024exploregen} demonstrates how generative AI can support researchers in quickly creating prototypes while simultaneously identifying potential risks and benefits, ensuring alignment with human-centered goals and responsible design principles.
 Such prototypes can include AI tools that assist mid-skill workers, like diagnostic support systems for medical technicians, enabling them to make better decisions.
-Similarly, augmented reality (AR) systems can provide tailored, on-the-job training in fields like manufacturing or logistics, helping workers acquire new skills while improving productivity.
 Finally, AI systems designed to reduce cognitive load can streamline complex tasks for professionals in high-stakes environments, such as air traffic controllers or radiologists, enhancing both accuracy and efficiency~\cite{herdel2024exploregen, constantinides2024good}.